khuonghoanghuy/New-GameHscript/README.md

 ## Lua support (desktop with cpp only)
 * Not only Hscript, Lua is also on there with more easier to code game!
 ## Select contains folder (able to load many?!?)
-* You can select a folder to load all the files inside it, this will make your game more easier to manage!
+* With polymod, we can selected more mods to load as only 1 folder

 # Credits
 * Huy1234TH - Everything